-c.
+- c.
 Faculty member's and department heads right to respond.
 Each of the faculty member and the department head has the right to submit a written response to the dean's rating or the accompanying rationale.
 Any response by the faculty member should be copied to the dean and the department head, and the dean shall include it in the materials forwarded to the chief academic officer under subparagraph d. of this Part II.B.8.
-Similarly, any response by the department head should be copied to the dean and the dean shall include it in the materials forwarded to the dean shall include it in the materials forwarded to the chief academic officer under subparagraph d. of this Part II.B.8.
+Similarly, any response by the department head should be copied to the dean and the faculty member, and the dean shall include it in the materials forwarded to the chief academic officer under subparagraph d. of this Part II.B.8.
 The faculty member and department head will be allowed two weeks from the date of receipt of the dean's rating and rationale to submit any written response.
-If no response is received after two weeks from the date of receipt of the dean's rating and rationale, the faculty member or department head, as applicable, relinquishes the right to respond.
+If no response is received after two weeks from the date of receipt of the dean's rating and rationale, the faculty member or department head, as applicable, relinquishes the right to respond. - d.

-d.
 Transmitting the Annual Review Forms.
 The dean forwards the Annual Review Form for each faculty member, together with any attachments and any written responses received from the faculty member and the department head, to the chief academic officer by the deadline established in the Faculty Evaluation Calendar.
-In addition, the dean prepares a spreadsheet listing all faculty and the ratings for each (exceeds expectations, meets expectations, needs improvement, unsatisfactory), organized by academic department, and forwards the spreadsheet to the chief academic officer with the Annual Review Forms.

-9. Chief Academic Officer's Review of the Annual Review Forms.
+In addition, the dean prepares a spreadsheet listing all faculty and the ratings for each (far exceeds expectations, exceeds expectations, meets expectations, falls short of expectations, falls far short of expectations), organized by academic department, and forwards the spreadsheet to the chief academic officer with the Annual Review Forms. - 9.
+Chief Academic Officer's Review of the Annual Review Forms.
 The chief academic officer reviews the Annual Review Forms, indicates a final decision on the rating to be assigned to the faculty member (exceeds expectations for his or her rank, meets expectations for his or her rank, needs improvement for his or her rank, unsatisfactory for his or her rank), and signs the form.
 Fully executed copies of the Annual Review Form will be returned to the faculty member, the department head, and the dean.
-In cases where the chief academic officer does not concur with the rating given by the dean, the chief academic officer (a) assigns a different rating, indicating whether the performance of the faculty member exceeds expectations for his or her rank, meets expectations for his or her rank, needs improvement for his or her rank, or is unsatisfactory for his or her rank, based on previously established objectives for that faculty member and departmental bylaws (including the department's criteria for the various ratings at the different ranks), and (b) prepares a narrative summarizing the reasons for his or her dissent from the dean's rating.
+In cases where the chief academic officer does not concur with the rating given by the dean, the chief academic officer (a) assigns a different rating, indicating whether the performance of the faculty member far exceeds expectations for rank, exceeds expectations for rank, meets expectations for his or her rank, falls short of meeting expectations for rank, or fall far short of meeting expectations for rank, based on previously established objectives for that faculty member and departmental bylaws (including the department's criteria for the various ratings at the different ranks), and (b) prepares a narrative summarizing the reasons for his or her dissent from the dean's rating.
 Copies of the chief academic officer's rating and narrative must be forwarded to the faculty member, the dean, and the department head.